 The necrotic bone may remain asymptomatic for a prolonged period or may become symptomatic mostly due to localized inflammation of soft tissue.
-Most common symptoms are the pain, surrounding tissue swelling, erythema, necrotic bone infection and suppuration, loose teeth, contacting Comorbidities tissue ulceration, intra-and extraoral sinus tracts, and fistula formation and in few cases, it is associated with impairment of nerve function.
+The most common symptoms are pain, surrounding tissue swelling, erythema, necrotic bone infection, suppuration, and lose teeth.
+Comorbidities include tissue ulceration, intra-and extraoral sinus tracts, and fistula formation and in few cases, it is associated with impairment of nerve function.
 Some patients presented with altered nerve sensation due to compression of the neurovascular bundle.
 Paresthesia or even anesthesia of the associated branch of the trigeminal nerve can occur.
 An important early symptom of BP-induced ON of the jaw that can be easily detected is hypoesthesia or anesthesia of the lower lip.
 Chronic maxillary sinusitis in patients with maxillary bone involvement and pathological fracture in edentulous patients with oral implants can be other complication associated with it.

 Radiographically, BP induced ON of jaw can range from no alterations to varying radiolucencies or radio-opacities.
 Frequently seen osteolytic lesions may appear less or more radiodense providing similar radiographic appearance as in bone metastasis.
 Radiographic appearance of ON of the jaw may include altered bone morphology, increased bone density, sequestration, or periosteal bone formation.
 Symptoms may be spontaneous or following dentoalveolar surgery, in edentulous regions of the jaw or at sites of exostoses in oncology patients.

 Early identification of BP associated ON can be very challenging but is important for disease prevention and patient care.